Faizan2001/curriculum-f/git/intermediate_git/using_git_in_the_real_world.md

 1. Now that your feature branch is squeaky clean and you know it'll merge cleanly into `main`, the hard part is all over.
 All that's left is to make the Pull Request (often abbreviated as PR) against our `upstream` repo on GitHub!
 1. Now you want to send your feature branch back up to your `origin` (your fork of the `upstream` repository).
 You can't send directly to `upstream` because you don't have access, so you'll need to make a pull request.
 Use `git push origin your_feature_name` to ship your feature branch up to your fork on GitHub.
 1. If you have been following along with the above steps to get familiar with this workflow, you should **stop at this point**.
 If you have completed an assigned issue, the final step is to submit a pull request to merge your feature branch into the original `upstream` repository's `main` branch.
 This can be done using GitHub's interface.
-1. Shake your moneymaker, you're an OSS contributor!
+1. Shake your moneymaker, you're an OSS contributor! but do not worry if you did not find an issue to work on, you can still get some practice to prepare for the big opportunities coming you way!

 </div>